-Criminology as you probably understand it is a relatively new field, having developed from the broader study of sociology in the 19th and 20th centuries.
+Criminology is a relatively new field, having developed from the broader study of sociology in the 19th and 20th centuries.
 Though the job of a criminologist is new, society in general, and philosophers, clergy and community leaders in particular, have been studying and learning how to deal with crime throughout human history.

 Criminologists may interview criminals to learn more about their mindset and motivations for committing crimes.
 They might also work closely with law enforcement partners, community leaders and politicians to develop policies to help reduce crimes and make sure alleged and convicted criminals are treated fairly and humanely.